La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/Volatility Forecast README.md

 Unlike sGARCH, eGARCH extends to capture asymmetry using a logarithmic transformation, such as that large negative shocks increase volatility more than large than large positive shocks (large shocks have a exponential impact on volatility).

 ### gjrGARCH
-GJR-GARCH is also a modified version of the sGARCH function that seeks to capture asymmetry (large shocks have a quadratic impact on volatility), however, instead of using logarithms to capture the effect, GJR-GARCH uses an indicator function rather than log variance.
+GJR-GARCH is similar to eGARCH in its nature that seeks to capture asymmetry (large shocks have a quadratic impact on volatility instead), however, instead of using logarithms to capture the effect, GJR-GARCH uses an indicator function rather than log variance.

 ## K-NN